RTEMS/rtems-docs/user/package/legacy-networking/network_servers.rst

 Starting FTPD is done with a call to ``rtems_initialize_ftpd()``.
 The configuration structure must be provided in the application source code.
-Example hooks structure and configuration structure folllow.
+Example hooks structure and configuration structure follow.

 .. code-block:: c